Symbols from Bi-Projections

 Very often, in a given integral jumps associated to several different faces of $\triangledown$ may be simultaneously triggered by a same condition on the parameters.
 In this case, the actual discontinuity that one encounters during analytic continuation will be a linear combination of the elementary discontinuities discussed above.
 Neverthesless, as long as we figure out a proper way to work out these elementary discontinuities, the generic case merely reduces to a linear problem.
-We will see explicit examples regarding this in Section \ref{sec:discHex}
+We will see explicit examples regarding this in Section \ref{sec:symbolConstruction}

-Of course, one should pay attention that the picture on the real slice of $\mathbb{CP}^d$ is only a qualitative way to estimate the structure of the discontinuity contours.
-Here one may potentially encounter issues like the empty intersection between $Q$ and $\overline{U_0U_i}$ strictly on the real slice.
+Of course, one should pay attention that the picture on the real slice of $\mathbb{CP}^d$ is only a qualitative way to estimate the pattern of the discontinuity contours.
+Here one may potentially encounter issues such as the empty intersection between $Q$ and $\overline{U_0U_i}$ strictly on the real slice.
 In order to make the analysis rigorous and quantitative, we need to carefully inspect the structure of the contours in the full $\mathbb{CP}^{d}$.
 And this is the task of the next two sections.